 Imagine that the black line below represents the visitor’s journey from January 1st to January 31st 2019.

-When you integrate a conversion tool like Hubspot or Salesforce for example Attribution app will automatically pull in events like 'lead form submission' and deal or opportunity stage change.
+When you integrate a conversion tool like Hubspot or Salesforce Attribution app will automatically pull in events like 'lead form submission' and deal or opportunity stage change.

 Events that include a revenue trait will be used to calculate you return on ad spend.